UPPMAX/R-matlab-julia-HPC/docs/advanced/MLR.md

     === "HPC2N"

         Short serial example for running on Kebnekaise.
-Loading R/4.2.1 and prerequisites, also R-bundle-Bioconductor/3.15-R-4.2.1
+Loading R/4.4.1 and prerequisites, also R-bundle-Bioconductor/3.19-R-4.4.1 and R-bundle-CRAN/2024.06

         ```bash
         #!/bin/bash